sdhutchins/pwdgen/README.md

 ## Installation

-View the below methiods for installing this package.
+View the below methods for installing this package.

 ### GitHub